sqlitecloud/docs/src/pages/docs/commands/list-tables.md

 ## Description

-The LIST TABLES command is used to retrive the information about the tables available inside current database.
-Note that the output of this command can change depending on the privileges associated to the currently connected username.
-If the PUBSUB parameter is used then the output will contains the column chname only (to have the same format as the rowset returned by the LIST CHANNELS command).
+The LIST TABLES command retrieves the information about the tables available inside the current database.
+Note that the output of this command can change depending on the privileges associated with the currently connected username.
+If the PUBSUB parameter is used, then the output will contain the column chname only (to have the same format as the rowset returned by the LIST CHANNELS command).

 ## Return